bruinxiong/Densenet.mxnet/README.md

 We have finished densenet-169 on imagenet dataset.
 The following figure illustrates the training and validation curves.
 ![](densenet169_curves_imagenet.png)

+We also attached the log file for this training procedure.

 #Reference

 [1] Kaiming He, et al. "Deep Residual Learning for Image Recognition" arXiv:1512.03385v1